History | #AusOpenGolf

-In 2022, the ISPS HANDA Australian Open will be the first national Open to be played by men and women on the same courses at the same time anywhere in the world, with equal prize money.
+From 2022, the ISPS HANDA Australian Open was the first national Open to be played by men and women on the same courses at the same time anywhere in the world, with equal prize money.
 The two events are separate tournaments but played at the same time.

 Both tournaments are resuming from Covid-19 enforced cancellations in 2021, while the Men’s Australian Open was also not played in 2020 due to the pandemic.